 a different issue.
 Feel free to contact our support team for more help.

 #37 Updated by sajolida over 4 years ago

 Frontdesk people, please make sure to submit patches to add the relevant hardware on the known issues page.
 This is definitely on your plate as stated in https://tails.boum.org/contribute/working_together/roles/front_desk.

 Also, please make sure to have people run that find command before adding hardware.
 It's in the frontdesk repo.
 As you surely know, people do all kind of crazy stuff to get Tails to run and report them in very funny ways sometimes...

-#38 Updated by intrigeri about 4 years ago
+#38 Updated by intrigeri over 4 years ago

 It's getting hard to find the relevant information in here, so let's make things clear.

 Frontdesk people: it's useful to report general tendencies (or even stats), as I asked on #6397#note-22: this will help us decide how urgent this problem is.
 (Looking at the history of the known issues section about it may actually be enough to assert its impact, as long as you keep it updated.)